CodeHubOrg/JS-workshop-2017/README.md

     Using https://codepen.io/ so no installation required

 - **Liv Franzen - Coding in three dimensions - an introduction to WebVR**
+    HTTP Server:
+    ```bash
+    npm install -g http-server
+     ```
-    Bring and Android Phone if you have one :)
+    And bring a Android Phone with the Google VR Services app installed ( requires Android OS version 6+ Marshmallow ), if you can :)